VaishakKS/Typescript-Drag-Drop/README.md

 ## Credits

-This is a practice project by Maximilian Schwarzmüller where in he builds this project using typescript from scratch to demonstrate the use typescript to build real world applications.
+This is a practice project by Maximilian Schwarzmüller where in he builds this project using typescript from scratch to demonstrate the use of typescript to build real world applications.